Paulanthonyrocks/R1v0.1/.idx/implementation_plan.md

 **Technologies:**

-*   Authentication Service (e.g., Firebase Auth, Auth0)
-*   Backend Framework (for handling authentication callbacks and authorization logic)
-*   Frontend Framework (for implementing login/registration UI)

 ### Real-time Traffic Data Display

-**Overview:** Enhance the real-time visualization module to display more detailed and dynamic traffic information on the map.
+**Overview:** Enhance the real-time visualization module from the immediate steps to display more detailed and dynamic traffic information on the map, potentially including advanced overlays and data types.

 **Tasks:**